SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

    .. note::

-      Pay special attention to changes in the :file:`OPA_SRC/` tree that involve files that have been copied into team members' :file:`MY_SRC/` directories.
+      Pay special attention to changes in the :file:`OPA_SRC/` tree that involve files that have been copied into :file:`NEMOGCM/CONFIG/SalishSea/MY_SRC/` or team members' :file:`MY_SRC/` directories.
       Those files must be *manually* merged with their :file:`MY_SRC/` counterparts.

 #.
 Working the :file:`/ocean/sallen/hg_repos/NEMO-hg-mirror` repo: